stuartraetaylor/curios/README.md

 CURIOS: Linked Data CMS
 =======================

-*CURIOS: Linked Data CMS* is a Drupal 7 module that provides a mapping between OWL classes/properties and Drupal entities to facilitate CRUD operations on RDF data stored in a triple store.
+*CURIOS: Linked Data CMS* is a Drupal 7 module that provides the functionality to perform CRUD operations on RDF data stored in a triple store.
+The module makes use of a configuration that provides a mapping between OWL classes/properties and Drupal entities.

 This version of the module is intended for use with the [Hebridean Connections](http://blog.hebrideanconnections.com/) case study for the [CURIOS project](http://www.dotrural.ac.uk/curios).